 The District continues to increase the number of IP phones at a rapid rate.
 We have now deployed IP phones to virtually every classroom in an effort to improve faculty and student safety and service.
+Over 200 new Cisco Jabber software phones have been configured and deployed for remote workers during the COVID Pandemic

-Total Phones - 1697 Total Classroom Phones - 228 Voicemail endpoints (Mailboxes and Call Handlers) - 1419
+Total Phones - 1969 Total Classroom Phones - 228 Jabber Phones (Remote Software Phones to support remote work) - 276 Voicemail endpoints (Mailboxes and Call Handlers) - 1332